The Convex Manifesto

 Network Neutrality

-We must provide neutral network infrastructure, which does not censor or discriminate between users or applications.
+We provide neutral network infrastructure, which does not censor or discriminate between users or applications

 Networks should not discriminate amongst users, both from an ethical and practical perspective.
 This is consistent with our vision of Convex as a public utility available to all, in the spirit of the Internet.
 Indeed, Convex itself depends on the presence of the Internet as an underlying, censorship-resistant neutral communication network.

-In particular, the Convex network protocol must treat all user transactions equally, without giving preferential treatment or blocking any transactions.
+In particular, the Convex network protocol treats all valid user transactions equally, without giving preferential treatment or blocking any transactions.

 Freedom to participate in network operations

-Anyone may operate a peer on the network, subject only to following protocol rules
+Anyone may operate a peer on the network

 Peer operators should be entitled to a fair share of rewards and transaction fees to compensate them for providing essential secure infrastructure.